raghavmecheri/viper/misc/Report.md

 ## `1.3` Goals - To Preserve While Becoming Compilable:
 ### `Accessibility, Readability`
+Despite changing to a statically typed language, we want to ensure that Viper code is just as readable and easy to learn as Python code.
+The only added level of difficulty should be with declaring and tracking static types.
+Any user should be able to begin their coding journey with this language, and and user should be able to read and understand another user's work without three cyphers and a thesaurus.

 ### `Prototyping/Writing Efficiency`
+In addition to readability, writability is also important.
+We want users to be able to express their ideas quickly and effectively, with common-sense, intuitive syntax.
+We want to preserve the idea that the thought->prototype pipeline should be as quickly traversable as possible.

 ### `Functionality`
+Finally, we want to make sure that in Viper, users can still do all the things they need to.
+While this goal is more of a continuous process rather than a current guarantee, the initial release of Viper still has a lot of the features that make languages like Python more immediately advantageous than those like C without as many supported data structures and operations.

 ## `1.4` How to Obtain and Use Viper
 To obtain the Viper code repository, simply clone this repo: https://github.com/raghavmecheri/viper